skwong25/Search_A_Movie_App/README.md

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-# RB's Movie App #
+# Suzanna's Movie App #

 ## An App for Movie Searches

-Search for movies stored on the ImDb database.

-Users can search via a keyword and select the number of search results they require.

-The app fetches data from an API and displays an image & key information about each movie.
-The search results can be sorted by title, release date or id.

-Text on the page is updated to reflect the current selected no. of results and user input.
-The app alerts the user if no search results are found for user input.
+Searches for movies by keyword using the OMDB API, displaying information to the user and allowing them to sort results

 User Reviews:

-> "The stuff of dreams" - RB herself
+> "The stuff of dreams" - Suzanna herself
 > "The OmDb database won't know what's hit it" - Anonymous

+## Getting Started

+Run `npm start` or `npm test` in Terminal

 ## Motivation

 This is my first app I have created to put knowledge learnt of **Javascript** and **HTML** into practice.
 It allowed the opportunity to engage with **React**, using `<Components>` and **CSS** Styling to produce a user interface.

-It also involved establishing a **gitHub** workflow, using *pull requests*, *branches* and *documentation* to maintain a repository in collaboration with ~~my boyfriend~~ reviewers and contributors.
+It also involved establishing a **gitHub** workflow, using *pull requests*, *branches* and *documentation* to maintain a repository in collaboration with reviewers and contributors.

 ## Code Style